tommy-iasia/handmade-react-chart/src/donuts/README.md

 ## Chart Context

-The [above section](#svg-path) draws one slice.
+The [above section](#svg-path) explained how to draw a single slice.
 In practice, a chart consists of multiple slices.
-Therefore, we need a [ChartContext](cores/ChartContext.ts) for sibling slices to share their values.
+Therefore, we need a [ChartContext](cores/ChartContext.ts) to allow sibling slices to share their values.

 ```ts
 export const ChartContext = createContext<{